Joekd1/nand2tetris-part1/03/README.md

 First try: I use 8 registers with the same input, different loads, and different outputs.
 The output is selected suing a *Mux8way16* chip, developed in chapter 1.
 The load is directed to a specific register using a *Dmux8way* chip.

+Verdict: Reordered the code and renamed some variables to make it more readable.
+Other than that I don't see the need for any changes or optimizations.